Volvo Cars to supply Uber with up to 24,000 self-driving cars

 The deal builds on a $300 million alliance Volvo announced with Uber last year focussed on collaborating on the design and financing of cars with self-driving systems, which require different steering and braking features and sensors.

-“We get support developing this car,” Volvo Cars Chief Executive Hakan Samuelsson said in an interview.
+“We get support developing this car,” Volvo Cars CEO Hakan Samuelsson said in an interview.
 “It’s also a big commercial deal.”

 Volvo, which has been under Chinese ownership since it was bought by Zhejiang Geely Holding Group from Ford in 2010, plans to make the SUVs at its Torslanda plant in western Sweden, and Samuelsson said they would be sold at roughly the same profit margin as Volvo sells through dealers.